'Austria, not Australia' photo goes viral

 After nearly a month of posting, Afzal's article attracted more than 2.4 million views and nearly 2,500 shares, along with more than 400 comments and 18,000 likes.
 The topic quickly became a "hot" topic online, attracting the attention of many tourists.

 In early November, a video of tourists mistaking Austria for Australia continued to appear online, also attracting millions of views.
 This made many tourists believe that the warning sign was real at Salzburg airport.
 The incident became so famous that the airport representative had to confirm that it was just a joke.
-In fact, the airport does not have a support department for people who choose to go to Australia for vacation but mistakenly fly to Austria.
+In fact, the airport does not have a support department for people who choose to vacation in Australia but mistakenly fly to Austria.

 The story of the 'Austria not Australia' sign at the Austrian airport